 {# dataArray 的值为 ["Hello", "99", "3.140000", "good"] #}

-In addition,splitThe filter has some special behaviors: If the provided delimiter is not found in the source string, it returns an array containing the original string itself.
-And when the delimiter is set to an empty string""whensplitIt will be very intelligent to split each UTF-8 character of the source string into an element of an array.
+Furthermore,splitThe filter has some special behaviors: If the provided delimiter is not found in the source string, it will return an array containing only the original string itself.
+And when the delimiter is set to an empty string""then,splitWill smartly split each UTF-8 character of the source string into an element of the array.

 For example: